Developer Guide

 - The command can communicate with the

-when it is executed (e.g. to add a student). - The result of the command execution is encapsulated as a
+Modelwhen it is executed (e.g. to add a student). - The result of the command execution is encapsulated as a

-object which is returned back fromLogic
+CommandResultobject which is returned back fromLogic.

-The Sequence Diagram below illustrates the interactions within the Logic
+The Sequence Diagram below illustrates the interactions within the Logic component for the execute("student delete 1") API call.

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+DeleteCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-(omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in Logic (omitted from the class diagram above) that are used for parsing a user command:

 How the parsing works: